kashish609jain/stock_management_app/README.md

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in the browser.

-The web application you've described is a comprehensive inventory management system built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+It is web application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It offers a variety of features to help users efficiently manage their inventory.
 Let's break down the details of each component and functionality:

 1. Frontend Components:
    React: The frontend is built using React, a popular JavaScript library for building user interfaces.
 React provides a component-based architecture that allows for modular development and reusability.